okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/submit-sso-app/main/index.md

 <br>

-As you add configuration information about your integration to the submission page, the indicators in the top right show your progress towards 100% completion.
+As you add configuration information about your integration to the submission page, the indicators in the upper-right corner of the page show your progress towards 100% completion.

 Include all required information before you click **Submit for Review** to move your integration into the submission phase.